Guziorewicz/Map-with-random-generated-stuff/README.md

 To generate random data for this project I used `faker` package.

 In this app I used API key from Google Developer.
 Creating an API key requires a Google Developer account with billing enabled.
 I don't wanted to use that in my app so I used API provided from course master.
-The API key is `AIzaSyBNLrJhOMz6idD05pzfn5lhA-TAw-mAZCU`

 To open the main file index.html run command `npx parcel index.html` that runs script localy, there will be two pointers that presents random values for User and Company